Posts tagged community

 Securing Sponsors

 She worked closely with the planning team of about 10 members, which is comprised of vendors, board or community members, and district teachers, administrators, or staff.
-The committee works to secure sponsors, which primarily represent district vendors.
+The committee works to secure sponsors, who primarily represent district vendors.
 It’s been a win-win for vendors, who use it as a marketing piece to not only support the Foundation but also get time with school administrators to do business.

 “The tournament has built a good reputation over the years, so we’re fortunate that sponsors keep coming back,” Marilyn says.
 The planning team members tap into their own relationships and networks to sell the remaining sponsorships not sold to vendors.